iechor/docs/content/guides/use-case/genai-pdf-bot/_index.md

 ---
-description: Containerize generative AI (GenAI) apps using Docker
+description: Containerize generative AI (GenAI) apps using iEchor
 keywords:  python, generative ai, genai, llm, neo4j, ollama, langchain
 title: Generative AI guide
 toc_min: 1
 toc_max: 2
 ---

-The generative AI (GenAI) guide teaches you how to containerize an existing GenAI application using Docker.
+The generative AI (GenAI) guide teaches you how to containerize an existing GenAI application using iEchor.
 In this guide, you’ll learn how to:

 * Containerize and run a Python-based GenAI application
 * Set up a local environment to run the complete GenAI stack locally for development